OpenTOSCA/winery/docs/user/index.md

 - [overview](overview.md) - overview on Winery
 - [FAQ](FAQ.md) - frequently asked questions
-- [Quickstart](quickstart.md) - shows how to model a node type and a topology in Winery
+- [Quick Setup](quicksetup.md) - shows how to setup the winery repository for TOSCA definitions
-- [Modeling Guide](modeling-guide.md) - Guide how to use Winery
+- [Quickstart](quickstart.md) - shows how to use Winery to model a node type and a topology

 ## Features